Still have questions?

 U.S. citizens with Global Entry membership traveling to New Zealand may use a dedicated lane arriving at Auckland, Wellington, and Christchurch International Airports.
 The lanes will streamline border processing for U.S. Global Entry members.

 You are screened when you check in and when you arrive in NZ.
-If you do not have valid documents and a genuine reason for traveling to New Zealand, the Immigration can refuse to let you travel.
-Take care of the following points before you travel.
+If you do not have valid documents and a genuine reason for traveling to New Zealand, Immigration can refuse to let you travel.
+Take care of the following points before you travel:

-If you are not using the same passport that your eTA is linked to, you must re-apply for a new eTA to link your eTA to the new passport before you travel.
+If you are not using the same passport that your eTA is linked to, you must re-apply for a new eTA before you travel.

 In addition to checking your passport and eTA, INZ also checks that you are a bona fide traveler and have a genuine reason for visiting New Zealand.
 You must answer all questions asked by immigration officers honestly, or you may not be allowed to enter the country.